shanayshukla17/Yelpcamp-Project/README.md

 # Yelpcamp-Project
 Yelpcamp is a dynamic website designed for travelers to explore hotels and share their experiences.
+Users can view detailed information about various hotels, leave comments about their stays, and engage with other users' comments through reactions.
+Built using a robust tech stack including HTML, CSS, JavaScript, EJS, Node.js, MongoDB, and Express.js, Yelpcamp leverages multiple APIs to enhance its functionality and provide a seamless user experience.